-So, you’re fundraising.
-First of all, well done you!
+So, you’ve decided to set up a fundraising campaign.
+First of all, well done to you!
 There are so many amazing causes out there and so many people in need of help.
 You’re doing a great thing.
 Congratulations!
-Now, fundraising is not only rewarding as you’re helping others and helping to make a change, but you also get to have lots of fun in the process.
+Fundraising is so rewarding as you’re helping others and helping to make a change, but you also get to have lots of fun in the process.

 1) Set up a JustGiving page

 Having a JustGiving page makes it so easy for people to donate to your cause.
 For this reason, I’d recommend this being the first thing you do once you’ve decided your cause.
 Setting up your page only takes a couple of minutes and allows you to get stuck right in with your fundraising.
 JustGiving will also ask you to choose your charity, so the money you raise will go directly to them, making it even more convenient.

 Once your page is up and running, you can share the link with anyone and people can donate whenever they please.
 Some people may still want to give you the money by hand, which is completely fine, however, setting up a JustGiving page makes it easy for those who cannot give you the money in person.

 Last year, I was raising funds to provide water to those in need.
 My family, friends and I held a small fundraiser in our local community.
 We managed to raise a good amount of money at the event, while also creating a fun day out for the local community.

 Of course, due to COVID 19 restrictions, holding an event isn’t entirely possible at the moment, however, you could always create a virtual event.
 Whether that be over Zoom or any other online platform, the purpose would be to bring people together for a good cause.
 You may be surprised at how generous people can be at these events.